TalvinJoshuaJacobs/TraceBall/Documentation.md

 Another algorithm is responsible for the life system.
 Since the player only has 3 lives, it is essential that this is done properly, as it is the central part of the game.
 First, a variable needed to be created for the number of lives the player has.
 Then, the rule that 'if the enemy box touches the user's box, a life is deducted' was implemented.
 There will always be a point in time when the enemy box does touch the user's box, so after that, a life will be deducted ONLY IF the user has more than one life remaining, otherwise, the game is over.

 ##### Coding Standards
-The following coding standards were consistently adhered to when completing the code:
+The following coding standards are consistently adhered to when completing code:

 ***Variables:*** Every variable name starts with a capital letter.
-No camelCase was used.
+No camelCase is used.
 For example: `var Lives =  document.getElementById("Lives");`

 ***Curled Parentheses:*** Curled parentheses start on the same line as the code after a single space, and they end on a new line immediately after the last line of the chunk of code that the parentheses are opened in.
 For example: `start : function() {` ending with `}` on a new line.